Eating Disorders - management of

 - Normal biochemistry on blood tests

 The dietitian will change administration of feed from continuous to bolus feeds and/or meal plan.
-This will not happen during weekends or public holidays.
+This will not usually happen during weekends or public holidays.

 The dietitian prescribes a meal plan comprising three meals and three snacks.
 The full meal needs to be eaten.